 5.1 Intended Use.
 This Standard is directed primarily at preparing a WBS for a defense system program.
-This includes all systems, material items, or major modifications established as an integral program element of the Future Years Defense Program or otherwise designated by the DoD component or the Under Secretary of Defense (AT&L).
+This includes all systems, materiel items, or major modifications established as an integral program element of the Future Years Defense Program or otherwise designated by the DoD component or the Under Secretary of Defense (A&S).